junxit/us-congress-bills-111/metadata.md

 - 2010-09-15 — Referred to House Ways and Means
 - 2010-09-15 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2010-09-15 — Sponsor introductory remarks on measure.
 (CR E1637)
+- 2010-09-22 — Considered under suspension of the rules. (consideration: CR H6837-6839)
+- 2010-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6130.
+- 2010-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-22 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2010-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6837)
+- 2010-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6837)